Skip to main content

 Natural Communities of Georgia

-Melanie Flood, special project botanist, North Carolina Natural Heritage Program This course covers Georgia’s diverse natural communities and their plants, including our iconic oak-pine forests, precious mountain coves, prairies, high...
+Melanie Flood, special project botanist, North Carolina Natural Heritage Program This course covers Georgia’s natural communities and their plants, including our iconic oak-pine forests, precious mountain coves, prairies, high mountain...

 Natural Communities of Georgia

-Melanie Flood, special project botanist, North Carolina Natural Heritage Program This course covers Georgia’s diverse natural communities and their plants, including our iconic oak-pine forests, precious mountain coves, prairies, high...
+Melanie Flood, special project botanist, North Carolina Natural Heritage Program This course covers Georgia’s natural communities and their plants, including our iconic oak-pine forests, precious mountain coves, prairies, high mountain...

 Natural Communities of Georgia

-Melanie Flood, special project botanist, North Carolina Natural Heritage Program This course covers Georgia’s diverse natural communities and their plants, including our iconic oak-pine forests, precious mountain coves, prairies, high...
+Melanie Flood, special project botanist, North Carolina Natural Heritage Program This course covers Georgia’s natural communities and their plants, including our iconic oak-pine forests, precious mountain coves, prairies, high mountain...

 Plant Taxonomy: The Identities of Plants